reed/turbolinks-compatibility/content/libraries/google_adsense.md

         @ad_object = new google.ads.Ad @adsense.ad_client, @container, @options
     ```

-3. Add this line to your application's JS to initialize adsense
+3. Add this line to your application's JS  (after the classes have been defined) to initialize AdSense

     ```coffeescript
     window.MyAdSense = new AdSense "ca-pub-1234567890123456" # your google_ad_client id